seperman/deepdiff/docs/index.rst

 Changelog
 =========

+- v1-0-0: Restructuring output to make it more useful.
+This is NOT backward compatible.
-- v0-6-1: fixing iterables with unhashable when order is ignored
+- v0-6-1: Fixiing iterables with unhashable when order is ignored
 - v0-6-0: Adding unicode support
 - v0-5-9: Adding decimal support
 - v0-5-8: Adding ignore order for unhashables support